-Sea Surface Height: the EAS6 system presents a slightly better accuracy in terms of sea surface height representation with respect to the previous version.
-The quality of the predicted SLA has been assessed by considering the RMS differences between the model daily outputs and the satellite along track observations, which is in average 3.6 cm.
-The new system presents a slightly decreased error with respect to the previous one (3.7 cm).
+Sea Surface Height: the EAS7 system presents a better accuracy in terms of sea surface height representation with respect to the previous version.
+The quality of the predicted SLA has been assessed by considering the RMS differences between the model daily outputs and the satellite along track observations, which is in average 3.0 cm.
+The new system presents a decreased error with respect to the previous one: 3.4 cm, the values are evaluated on the two years period 2020-2021.
 Moreover, the harmonic analysis shows that the model has a high skill in representing tidal amplitudes and phases of all the considered tidal constituents, with larger error for the higher tidal amplitudes.

-Temperature: the temperature is accurate with an error below 0.81°C when comparing to vertical insitu observations at surface and below, and 0.76°C when comparing SST to satellite L4 dataset.
+Temperature: the temperature is accurate with an error below 0.88°C when compared to vertical in-situ observations per single vertical layer (Table 1), and 0.81°C when SST values are compared to satellite L4 dataset (Table 2) per each basin subregion (Figure 1).
 The accuracy of the temperature along the water column presents higher RMS differences at first layers, which decreases below 60 m.
+Considering the

-Considering the SST, the RMS differences with respect to satellite observations vary in different subbasins, ranging from 0.47°C to 0.76°C. The MED-Currents products usually have a warm SST bias.
+SST, the RMS differences with respect to satellite observations vary in different subbasins, ranging from 0.51°C to 0.83°C. The product usually shows a warm SST bias.